dkatragadda/bikesharing/README.md

 The rider patterns are consistent with trip durations across genders where most trips end within 5 minutes of their ride.

+## Summary

+The results show that the bikesharing service is a valuable service to be provided to riders in the city.
+In this case, the team should proceed with setting up the bikeshare service in Des Moines, Iowa based on the insights generated through this analysis.

+Some additional visualizations for future analysis would cover:
+1. To design a plot/visualization to understand when bikes need some maintenance/service - this could cover what time of the day, age of the bike or frequency of service necessary
+2. To review bike stations capacity at the busy times of the day to ensure that all stations are equipped with bikes and if necessary, re-distribute the inventory across different bike stations to ensure that there are enough bikes during the peak hours at the most popular stations.